zahradnik-io/youtube-scripts/Projects/ideas.md

 - OBS fundamentals for livestreaming
 - OBS virtual cam for Zoom
 - Why I decided to learn web development after all those years?
 How to monetize my work?
+- Successful Startup: Focus On Niche Market Revisited
+- Organic Mission: my first failure
+- Concertino, Comenio, Nutrion and my way to Toastmasters
+- Being a software engineer is not enough anymore
+- Toastmasters Leadership Lessons
+- When it's better to end your business instead of pushing it from your resources (time, money)

 ## vzahradnik / Vladov svet
 - 4 months for a career change.
 This is my challenge!